ivanajimura/file_helper_assignment/readme.md

 Test results are verified in the *assert* method. __True__ means pass, __False__ means fail.

 A single test may have multiple asserts.
 All asserts must pass for a test to pass.

+The _mock_ folder contains several files to be used for testing purposes.
+Most are self-explanatory, but the following may benefit from additional explanation:
+- broken_file.txt - corrupt.
+Created with https://pinetools.com/corrupt-file-generator
+- COM1.txt and NUL.txt - COM1 and NUL are reserved filenames